 The Agreement enables the investor to invest in the Fund through an account in the System and sets out the terms and conditions upon which access is provided through the System.
-Under the Agreement all of the investor's investments are held by, and in the name of, a custodian to the System to ensure that beneficial ownership of the investments remain with the investor, not the financial adviser or us.
-The custodian is Asset Custodian Nominees Limited, a bare trust established solely for this purpose.
+Under the Agreement all of the investor's investments are held by, and in the name of, a custodian to the System to ensure that beneficial ownership of the investments remain with the investor, not the financial advice provider or us.
+The custodian is Asset Custodian Nominees Limited (ACNL), a related party of the Manager which acts as a bare trust established solely for this purpose.
 The custodian of the System can change from time to time without prior notification.